| |

 any measurable amount will be enough.
 You can use a

-FROG Mineral Sanitizer and an
+Mineral Sanitizer and an

-Delta UV Sanitizer, which adds
+UV Sterilizer, which adds

 no chemicals at all and kills virtually all microorganisms